Daniel-16/decentralized/server/README.md

   - Required fields: `walletAddress`.
   - Authorization required: `Bearer ${token}`.
 - `POST /api/transferToken`: Transfer a token from one user to another.
-  - Required fields: `mnemonic` of signed in user.
+  - Required fields:
-    `collectionId`, `tokenId`, `toAddress: Receiver's address`.
+    - `mnemonic`: The mnemonic of the signed-in user (token sender).
+    - `collectionId`: The ID of the collection containing the token.
+    - `tokenId`: The ID of the token to be transferred.
+    - `toAddress`: The wallet address of the token receiver.
   - Authorization required: `Bearer ${token}`.
+  - Description: This endpoint uses the Unique Network SDK to transfer an NFT token from the sender's address to the receiver's address.
+It updates the token ownership in the database and returns the transfer details, including the new owner's address, token ID, and collection ID.
-- `POST /api/mintToken`: Route for creating/minting a new token.
-When creating a new token, it adds such token to the collection based on its `id`.
+- `POST /api/mintToken`: Mint a new token and add it to an existing collection

-  - Required fields: `collectionId`, `mnemonic` of signed in user, `tokenName`, `tokenDescription`.
+  - Required fields:
-  - Authorization required: `Bearer ${token}`.
-- `GET /api/getCollections`: Get all signed in user's collections.
+    - `collectionId`: ID of the collection to add the token to
+    - `mnemonic`: Mnemonic phrase of the authenticated user
+    - `tokenName`: Name of the new token
+    - `tokenDescription`: Description of the new token
   - Authorization required: `Bearer ${token}`
+  - Description: This endpoint creates a new token and adds it to the specified collection.
+It uses the provided mnemonic to authenticate the user and perform the minting process.

+- `GET /api/getCollections`: Retrieve all collections owned by the authenticated user
+  - Authorization required: `Bearer ${token}`
+  - Description: This endpoint returns a list of all collections associated with the currently authenticated user.
+No additional parameters are required.